 We also include a ‘funding adjustment’ to allow for any surplus or shortfall in our previous estimates that could affect the current year.

-The licence fee levy you pay depends on the ‘class’ of motorcycle you license and whether it’s powered by petrol or diesel.
+The licence fee levy you pay depends on the ‘class’ of motorcycle you licence and whether it’s powered by petrol or diesel.
 The current levies (including the motorcycle safety levy) are:

 Motorcycles up to 600cc